rstudio/rmarkdown/authoring_shiny.md

 2. [Creating Shiny Widgets](authoring_shiny_widgets.html) covers creating re-usable Shiny widgets that enable others to embed interactive components in their documents with a single function call.

-3. [Advanced Topics](authoring_shiny_advanced.html) includes details on converting existing R Markdown documents to Shiny Docs and creating multiple-page Shiny Docs.
+3. [Advanced Topics](authoring_shiny_advanced.html) includes details on converting static R Markdown documents to interactive and creating multiple-page interactive documents.

 4. Finally, the [Shiny Dev Center](http://shiny.rstudio.com) includes extensive articles, tutorials, and examples to help you learn more about Shiny.